-Unfortunately, sometimes despite compelling evidence, many initial claims for SSI and SSDI benefits are denied.
+Unfortunately, despite compelling evidence, many initial claims for SSI and SSDI benefits are denied.
 In some situations, the denial can be attributed to a small error made when filling out the application.
 In others, you may be asked to provide additional evidence supporting your condition and work history.

 Generally, you have 60 days from the date of your application’s denial to file an appeal.
 If you are denied, our team encourages you to act quickly.

 According to the SSA, the appeals process is as follows:

-- Reconsideration: Your application will be reviewed by an official who was not involved in the first determination.
+- Reconsideration: An official who was not involved in the first determination will review your application.

-- ALJ hearing: If your application was denied even after reconsideration, you can file an appeal with an Administrative Law Judge (ALJ), who also had no part in the original decision.
+- ALJ hearing: If your application is denied even after reconsideration, you can file an appeal with an Administrative Law Judge (ALJ), who also had no part in the original decision.
 You will have the opportunity to appear in court to explain your situation.

-- Review by the Appeals Council: If your application is still facing denial, the Appeals Council can either choose to rule in your favor or send your case back to an ALJ for further review.
+- Review by the Appeals Council: If your application is still facing denial, the Appeals Council can choose to rule in your favor, rule against you, or send your case back to an ALJ for further review.

-Still, after these steps, if you are still facing denial, you may be able to take your case to federal court.
+If, after these steps, you are still facing denial, you may be able to take your case to federal court.
 Our team acknowledges that the denial phase is a lengthy and involved process.
 For that reason, you may not want to undertake these legal proceedings alone.

 If you become disabled, it can be difficult to maintain financial independence.
 A work injury or car accident can cause permanent disabilities, while chronic medical and mental health conditions can likewise impact your ability to work.
 A Social Security Disability lawyer from our firm in Rutherfordton can help you pursue SSDI or SSI benefits.